MiguelDominguezSanchez/the-net-ninja-html-and-css-crash-course/notetaking.md

     – Default browser styles

 ### 5 – CSS Classes & Selectors

+The Cascade

+    Inheritance

+        – HTML elements can inherit CSS properties that are applied to their parents

 ### 6 – HTML 5 Semantics
 ### 7 – Chrome Dev Tools
 ### 8 – CSS Layout & Position